rikiji/zmbs.net/_posts/2016-07-31-gifts-and-nail.markdown

 1 Emrakul, The Promised End
 ```

-Any of the following combinations allows you to cast Tooth and Nail:
+Any of the following scenarios allows you to cast Tooth and Nail:

-> A: 5 lands in play, Tooth and Nail, Early Harvest, Heartbeat of Spring in hand.
+1. 5 lands in play, Tooth and Nail, Early Harvest, Heartbeat of Spring in hand.

-> B: 5 lands in play, Tooth and Nail, Early Harvest, Early Harvest in hand.
+2. 5 lands in play, Tooth and Nail, Early Harvest, Early Harvest in hand.

-> C: lands in play, Tooth and Nail, Early Harvest in hand.
+3. 6 lands in play, Tooth and Nail, Early Harvest in hand.

 Possible sequences to get to one of them on the 4th turn:

 ```
 T1 Search for Tomorrow
-T2 card selection to find Gifts
+T2 Card selection to find Gifts, Hearthbeat, Early Harvest, Tooth and Nail T3 Gifts for missing pieces
-T3 Gifts
-T4 A or B
+T4 Scenario 1 or 2
 ```

 ```
 T2 Sakura/Rampant Growth
 T3 Gifts/card selection
-T4 A or B
+T4 Scenario 1 or 2
 ```

 ```
 T2 Sakura/Rampant Growth
 T3 Sakura/Rampant Growth
-T4 C
+T4 Scenario 3
 ```

 The deck can win on the third turn with an optimal combination of cards: